Update COVID-19 in Indonesia: 4,223,094 confirmed infections, 142,413 deaths (06 October 2021)

 However, it is difficult for Indonesia to boost its car exports because the nation's automotive industry is still at the Euro 2 level, while other nations are already at Euro 5 (Euro is a standard that reduces the limit for carbon monoxide emissions).
 Other issues that limit car exports are concerns about safety standards and technology.

 Indonesian Car Exports:

 Outlook Indonesian Car Sales

-There are a few factors that support car sales in Indonesia.
-First, Indonesia still has a very low per capita car ownership ratio (less than four percent of the population owns a car) implying there is enormous scope for growth.
+There are a few other factors that support car sales in Indonesia.
+Firstly, Indonesia still has a very low per capita car ownership ratio implying there is enormous scope for growth as there will be many first-time car buyers among Indonesia's rapidly rising middle class.
 Secondly, the popular and affordable low-cost green car (LCGC) is expected to boost sales.
-Currently LCGC sales still form a small portion of total car sales in Indonesia (about 14 percent) and therefore there is also ample room for further growth in the LCGC segment.
+Thirdly, the Indonesian government is eagerly trying to speed up infrastructure development across the Indonesian nation.

 The Indonesian Automotive Industry Association (Gaikindo) expects a 5 percent (y/y) increase in car sales in 2017.
 Meanwhile, London-based BMI Research states that passenger car sales in Indonesia are estimated to rise 11.5 percent per year in the 2017-2021 period supported by Indonesia's expanding middle class, the popular low cost green cars and multipurpose vehicles.